 The most effective social media management isn’t overthought, overstudied, or overdone.
 The appropriate use of memes is “not at all” unless they’re applicable to the work your business does, the services you provide, or the product you sell.
 Of course, since most memes are sarcastic, you probably don’t want to be associated with them too much.
 You need to at least have a passing familiarity with social media.
 It helps to consider your own social media habits.
 What grabs your attention?
 What makes you want to engage with a business presence on social media?
 What makes you want to like a Facebook page or follow a Twitter account?
 Ask yourself these questions as a launch pad for further ideas.

-Your own preferences and those of others are a key component of what make social media work.
+Your own preferences and those of others are a key component of what makes social media work.
 After all, if you do not have a good handle on how social media works, it’s hard to know what will work for your business.
 Do a little research to see what works for others, and find out if you can incorporate it into your own social media plan.

 The post types that work best to draw followers, and customers, are the ones that are the most interactive.
 Ask questions, and reply to followers.
 Social media isn’t called “social” for no reason.
 Talking to people, getting involved in trends, and keeping tabs on what’s going on is important.
 Keep in mind, you do not want to get involved in trends that aren’t relevant to your business.
-Just because that cat video is cute and guaranteed to get you likes doesn’t mean that you want that kind of attention.
+Just because that cat video is cute and guaranteed to get you like doesn’t mean that you want that kind of attention.
 What posts have you seen recently that made you want to engage and participate?

 However, visuals are a key component of the social media experience.
 What you can say in a tweet, you can also show with an image.
 Show your product, your service, or your employees happy at work.
 No matter what kind of business you are running, the best social media management means showing your followers what you are doing, rather than just telling.
-Use the power of visual apps like Instagram, Youtube, and Pinterest to generate followers that will remember your company thanks to cutting edge visuals and images that made you stand out in their minds.
+Use the power of visual apps like Instagram, Youtube, and Pinterest to generate followers that will remember your company thanks to cutting-edge visuals and images that made you stand out in their minds.
 These apps are easier to use than ever thanks to smartphones.

 Engaging with followers is what really gets you noticed.
 How are people getting to know you and your company?
 Sure, branding is important.
 It can help you nail down your market, get your message across to others, and get your product into the hands of your target market, but without the power of effective social media management, your branding isn’t going to help you out in our ad-filtering Web space.